ISAITB/docs-itb-ta/source/executeTests/index.rst

 Execute tests
 =============

-Executing conformance tests is the reason your users are using the test bed.
+Executing conformance tests is the reason your users are using the Test Bed.
 Considering that test cases are linked to a system by means of conformance statements, the first step before executing a test is to visit a :ref:`conformance statement's detail screen <manage_your_conformance_statements__view_a_conformance_statements_details>`.
 This screen is the place where you input required configuration and are provided with the controls to execute one or more tests.